 VIG Alternative C would avoid potentially significant effects on biological resources and hydrology including potentially jurisdictional waterways on the south side of I-15.
 However, based on a desktop analysis, this alternative may impact jurisdictional drainages located adjacent to Temescal Canyon Road.
-It is assumed effects on biological resources and hydrology would be reduced under this alternative compared to the proposed Valley-Ivyglen Project, as disturbance would primarily occur within and along existing roads.
+It is assumed effects on biological resources and hydrology would could be reduced under this alternative compared to the proposed Valley-Ivyglen Project, as disturbance would primarily occur within and along existing roads; however, impacts on biological resources and hydrology would require more detailed analysis.